OctopusDeploy/blog/blog/2023-07/deprecating-win2003/index.md

 #### Other changes in 2024.1
 As noted in a [previous blog post](https://octopus.com/blog/deprecating-mono), `2024.1` will also deprecate support for Mono.
 Read the earlier post for further details about this change if you are running Linux targets that use this legacy feature.

-Due to low customer usage and legacy integrations, we are also considering the deprecation of F# scripts in `2024.1`.
+Check our [Deprecations page](https://octopus.com/docs/deprecations) for other changes that may be introduced in this release

 ## Options for Targets that cannot be upgraded
-From `2024.1` Octopus Deploy will consider Windows Server 2003 an unsupported platform for rich deployment pipelines due to its reliance on these tools.
+From `2024.1` Octopus Deploy will consider Windows Server 2003 an unsupported platform for rich deployment pipelines.

 Although our primary recommendation is that customers upgrade to an Operating System within the vendor’s support policy, that option might not always be possible.
-Some customers might not be ready to upgrade their targets to a later Windows Operating System or for technical reasons, unable to move away from that platform.
+Some customers might not be ready to upgrade their machines to run a later Windows Operating System or for technical reasons, unable to move away from that platform.

 There are still options available for these cases which will provide some capabilities, albeit in a limited capacity.